gre-em/merge-sort-c/README.md

 It rearranges an array of integers, low to high.

 ### How?
-This function will split an array into smaller halves recursively, until we end up with only 1 or 2 integers.
+The function "merge_sort" will split an array into smaller halves recursively, until we end up with only 1 or 2 integers.
 At that point the second function, "merge", will go through both halves, one step at a time, and check which number is lower.
 This part of the array will then be rearranged, in ascending order, and passed back to the parent "merge_sort" function.

 ### Usage
-Terminal:
 gcc merge_sort.c -o ./merge_sort && merge_sort

 ### Why?